 i The question of the relevance of the EU merger control thresholds

-One potential issue with these relatively new markets is that some companies, which have a high transaction value, do not initially generate any turnover.
+One potential issue with these relatively new markets is that some companies that have a high transaction value do not initially generate any turnover.
 This lack of revenue implies that competition regulators may not have jurisdiction to review the transaction since the turnover thresholds will not be triggered.
 Consequently, there is a risk that regulators could be prevented from reviewing mergers that may in fact negatively impact the market.
 For instance, in Facebook/Instagram,13 Instagram had not generated any revenue at the time of its acquisition by Facebook, although it was highly valued by Facebook.
-The UK Office of Federal Trade was only able to claim jurisdiction over this merger under its ‘share of supply' test (a test that is similar to a market share test), but not under a turnover test.
+The UK Office of Federal Trade was only able to claim jurisdiction over this merger under its 'share of supply' test (a test that is similar to a market share test), but not under a turnover test.
 Therefore, in jurisdictions where merger control is based solely on revenue thresholds, such acquisitions may not be subject to review.

 ii The market power: a renewed analysis